 Not one to sit still, I’ve added even more to the CTR2 product line.

-• CTR2-MIDI is a completely new device that brings Bluetooth-LE MIDI control to Marcus Roskosch’s (DL8MRE) excellent SmartSDR and SDR-Control apps for iOS and Mac devices.
+- CTR2-MIDI is a completely new device that brings Bluetooth-LE and USB MIDI control to Marcus Roskosch’s (DL8MRE) excellent SmartSDR and SDR-Control apps for iOS and Mac devices and other programs that support MIDI control (like Thetis on Windows).
 If you are an existing Micro user and want to try this software, you can download the CTR2-MIDI firmware for the ESP32-C3 processor in the Micro here.

 You should understand that the firmware is (and probably always will be) in development.
 I do this as a hobby because I love to design and develop new ideas and share them with others.
 I have recently placed the CTR2 hardware and software assets into a limited liability corporation in Idaho named Lynovation, LLC.
 The main goal here is to provide personal liability protection.